-The interim condensed consolidated financial statements as of June 30, 2015 and for the three and six month periods ended June 30, 2015 and 2014 have been prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting.
+The interim condensed consolidated financial statements as of September 30, 2015 and for the three and nine month periods ended September 30, 2015 and 2014 have been prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting.
 The interim condensed consolidated financial statements do not include all the information and disclosures required in annual financial statements and should be read in conjunction with the Company's audited consolidated financial statements included in the Company's 2014 Annual Report on Form 20-F ("Annual Report") filed with the United States Securities and Exchange Commission on March 25, 2015.
-In the opinion of management, the interim condensed consolidated financial statements as of June 30, 2015 and for the three and six month periods ended June 30, 2015 and 2014 include adjustments considered necessary for a fair presentation of the results of the interim periods presented.
-The statement of financial position as of December 31, 2014 included herein was derived from the audited consolidated financial statements but does not include all disclosures required by International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+In the opinion of management, the interim condensed consolidated financial statements as of September 30, 2015 and for the three and nine month periods ended September 30, 2015 and 2014 include adjustments considered necessary for a fair presentation of the results of the interim periods presented.
+All such adjustments are of a normal recurring nature.
+The statement of financial position as of December 31, 2014 included herein does not include all disclosures required by International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") that were included in the audited consolidated financial statements.
 The accounting policies applied in the accompanying interim condensed consolidated financial statements are consistent with those disclosed in the Company's audited consolidated financial statements included in the Annual Report.
-The results of operations for the three and six month periods ended June 30, 2015 are not necessarily indicative of the results expected for the full year.
+The results of operations for the three and nine month periods ended September 30, 2015 are not necessarily indicative of the results expected for the full year.
+Certain prior period amounts in the unaudited condensed consolidated cash flow statement have been reclassified to conform to the current period presentation.